Pittsburgh-NEH-Institute/Institute-Materials-2020/schedule/week_2/week_2_day_3_plan.md

 Time | Topic | Type
 ---- | ---- | ----
 25 min | What is network analysis?
-How is it used? | Presentation 65 min | Creating the model as tab-separated values (TSV) using XQuery. | Presentation
+How is it used? | Presentation 50 min | Creating the model as tab-separated values (TSV) using XQuery. | Presentation 15 min | Install Cytoscape. | Code lab

 ## 3:30–4:00: Coffee break